-Meets 5 Times/Week - 1 Credit - Grades 11, 12 Prerequisite - At least a final grade of C in Keyboarding I
+Prerequisite - At least a final grade of C in Keyboarding I

 This course concentrates on speed and accuracy by producing documents in a business setting.
 Students will complete various simulations throughout the course of the year.
-These simulations will mainly focus on Word, but will touch on Excel, Power Point, and Publisher.
+These simulations will mainly focus on WORD, but will touch on Excel, PowerPoint, and Publisher.
 There will also be a simulation dedicated to alphabetic filing.
-There will be a Power Point presentation assigned each marking period that will require the student to present in front of the class.
-The course will be selfpaced with deadlines, as appropriate.
+There will be a PowerPoint presentation assigned each marking period that will require the students to present in front of the class.
+The course will be self-paced with deadlines, as appropriate.
 All of the work will be completed independently.